SchemaPlus/schema_monkey/README.md

 * However, if the client module defines a module method `self.included` then SchemaMonkey will use `include` for a module and `singleton_class.include` for a ClassMethods module -- and Ruby will of course call that method.

 Note that in the case of a ClassMethods module, when Ruby calls `self.prepended` or `self.included`, it will pass the singleton class.
-For convience SchemaMonkey will also call `self.extended` if defined passing it the ActiveRecord module itself, just as Ruby would if `extend` were used.
+For convience SchemaMonkey will also call `self.extended` if defined, passing it the ActiveRecord module itself, just as Ruby would if `extend` were used.

-## Middleware Modlues
+## Middleware Modules

-SchemaMonkey provides a convention-based front end to using [Modware](https://github.com/ronen/modware) middleware stacks.
+SchemaMonkey provides a convention-based front end to using [modware](https://github.com/ronen/modware) middleware stacks.

 SchemaMonkey uses Ruby modules to organize the stacks:  Each stack is contained in a submodule of `SchemaMonkey::Middleware`